splunk/observability-workshop/content/en/s4r/7-log-observer/1-log-filtering.md

 ![legend](../images/severity-logs.png)

-* Selecting just the error logs can be done by either clicking on the word **error** (1) in the legend, followed by selecting the **Add to filter** option from the resulting dialog Box or by simply adding `severity = error` directly to the filter box.
+* Selecting just the error logs can be done by either clicking on the word **error** (1) in the legend, followed by selecting the *Add to filter* option from the resulting dialog Box or by simply adding  *severity = error* directly to filter box.
 * Either way, you now should have only all the error log lines.
-* You could add the service name (`sf_service=paymentservice`) to the filter if there are error lines for multiple services, but in our case, that is not necessary.
+* You could add the service name (*sf_service=paymentservice*) to the filter if there errors lines for multiple services, but in our case that is not really necessary.

 ![Error Logs](../images/log-observer-errors.png)